 To do this, click + Add Transformation in the Data Pipeline and choose Add Column from the list of available options.

-In the Add Column step, we’ll use SQLite’s strftime() function to format the “Day of Created Date” to display only the month and year.
-This column will then be used to group the average number of new users per month.
+In the Add Column step, we’ll use SQLite’s [strftime() function](https://www.sqlite.org/lang_datefunc.html “striftime() function below for the formula, which extracts only the month and year from the “Day of Created Date” column.
+We’ll use this column to group the average number of new users per month.

 - We’ll then want to hide the “Day of Created Date” column since it is no longer needed using a Hide Columns step.